huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Do You Want To Dance?
 - [ ] Land of 1,000 Dances

-#### What Brat Pack movie centers around a gorup of high schoolers serving detention?
+#### What Brat Pack movie centers around a group of high schoolers serving detention?

 - [x] The Breakfast Club
 - [ ] For Keeps?